informalsystems/hermes/guide/src/documentation/telemetry/index.md

 ## Configuration

-The telemetry service is not active by default, and must be enabled in the relayer configuration:
+The telemetry service is not active by default, and must be enabled in Hermes' configuration:

 ```toml
 [telemetry]